ortelius/emporous-go/docs/design/schema.md

 ### Attribute Type Declarations

-Attribute type declarations MUST be written to the manifest annotations of the Schema Collection manifest.
+Attribute type declarations MUST reside within a node of the Schema Collection as a JSON formatted document.
 Attribute type declarations MUST follow the following syntax and guidelines:

-**Key Formatting** - Attribute type declarations expressed via manifest annotation keys MUST follow reverse domain syntax, where the top level domain is the schema short name.
+**Key Formatting** - Attributes expressed via manifest annotation keys MUST follow reverse domain notation, where the top level domain is the schema name; tag or digest.
+The Schema JSON does not declare the top level domain within.
+The top level domain is implicitly prepended as the top level domain by the UOR Client.

+**Example key name:** `quay.io/exampleOrg/exampleSchema:versionTag.category1.attribute1`

 **Values** - Attribute type declarations expressed via manifest annotation values MUST be one of the following:
   - a string
   - a number
   - a boolean
   - a dictionary
+  - an array
   - null

 ### Algorithm Reference

 Schema Collections MAY contain Algorithm References.
+A Collection's Algorithm Reference can be thought of as the "application logic" of the Collection.
 The Algorithm Reference in a Schema Collection is the link to the algorithm imported into a calling Collection.
 This reference is expressed by assigning the `uor.algorithm=true` attribute to the node annotations of the Algorithm's Linked Collection.

 ### Default Attribute Mappings